Ridwanursustswe18/relaxy-ai-engineer-task/README.md

 - After that click the model and it will show the overview like the image ![image](https://github.com/Ridwanursustswe18/relaxy-ai-engineer-task/blob/master/Screenshot%202024-12-05%20184604.png)
 - Go to the artifact folder and you will find a register model button beside the model path as demonstrated in the image ![image](https://github.com/Ridwanursustswe18/relaxy-ai-engineer-task/blob/master/Screenshot%202024-12-05%20184648.png)
 - Finally go to the models registered page and add descriptions,tags,aliases as needed ![image](https://github.com/Ridwanursustswe18/relaxy-ai-engineer-task/blob/master/Screenshot%202024-12-05%20184712.png)
+# tracking the registered model and serving it as a server
+- now we are going to serve the model to access it and use it to make api calls to make prediction.
+- Firstly, we need to setup the correct pyenv module execute the commands given in the file[file_link](https://drive.google.com/file/d/1CZnXKcUUuC82tcL97i-tlJi8Zm-lBWne/view?usp=sharing)
+- Secondly, set the tracking uri using these command "export MLFLOW_TRACKING_URI=<uri>"
+- Thirdly, serve the model using following command "mlflow models serve -m "models:/<model_name>/<model_version>" --port <port-number>"
+- Finally, use the server and make api using flask and flask server.